HA-work/Assignment-2/README.md

 Output2 has the compiled list of all weeks.

-Output3 has the initial playlist and the playlist after some songs are listned to.
+Output3 has the initial playlist and the playlist after some songs are listened to.

 Output4 has the history.